aforward9600/pokemonpalette/README.md

 - The juggler rosters, especially in fuchsia gym, have been slightly altered for flavor
 - Just for fun, the last juggler in the fuchsia gym is replaced with a cameo of Janine
   - Though at this point she's still just a cooltrainer and doesn't have a unique battle sprite
-- Event bit 908 seems to be unused.
-This bit is now set to indicate the elite 4 have been beaten.
 - S.S.
 Anne can be re-entered after defeating the elite 4.
   - minor text change indicating its return
   - the captain's text has been slightly altered for a more generic context
-- There is a new NPC in the route 7 underground path entrance that generates random battles after beating the elite 4
+- There is a new NPC in the west-east underground path that generates random battles after beating the elite 4
 - Talking to prof oak after beating the elite 4 let's you challenge him to a battle
 - Trainer Green can be battled next to the ss anne dock truck after beating the elite 4
 - Can battle Mr. Fuji after beating the elite 4